QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/resources/finished-solutions/finished-solution-lab-02-azure-search.md

-# Finished Solution - Azure Search Lab
+# Finished Solution - Azure Cognitive Search Lab

 Hello!

-Here are suggestions for the challenge at the end of the [Azure Search Lab](../../labs/lab-02-azure-search.md)
+Here are suggestions for the challenge at the end of the [Azure Cognitive Search Lab](../../labs/lab-02-azure-search.md)

 The commands below should be types in the Search Explorer **Query string** bar.
 Use `Ctrl+F` to make sure your queries are working as expected.